Top 30 Christmas Marketing Examples in eCommerce

 Whether or not you immediately have the budget to run an advertising campaign, it’s worth it to learn from the greats in eCommerce—we’ve handpicked 4 Christmas advertising campaigns that set the bar.

 Why it works: The emotions around Christmas shopping are given full importance in this advert campaign, making it highly relatable for shoppers.
+Macy's made this video-first Christmas marketing campaign work harder by not only leveraging paid channels for promotions, but also optimizing their homepage and socials.

 Why it works: Inclusivity and support in this campaign offer the right reasons for shoppers to keep buying from M&S—the right hooks to get people to convert.
+Why it has made it to our list of best Christmas marketing ideas is because Marks & Spencer uses the creative to draw attention to their curated holiday collections.
+But shoppers love it because this is wrapped within the "inclusive families" theme.

 Why it works: A magic pair of glasses leading to gift personalization—this much loved Boots Christmas advertising campaign blends the regular with the imaginative and makes people think.
+Because relevance and emotional resonance are such big talking points around this eCommerce Christmas marketing campaign, it has continued to win brownie points over time.

 Why it works: The good old feeling of making gifts with our own hands comes back with this Christmas advertising campaign.
 The result?
 A feeling of warmth and wellbeing that stays and makes shoppers go over to Hobbycraft.